Layr-Labs/eigenlayer-contracts/script/releases/Scripts.md

 - Configured as a 1/n multisig
 - Has 0xDA as the signer

-## Destination Chain Deployment Scripts
+## Destination Chain Initialization Scripts

 ### 3. v1.6.0-destination-genesis-mainnet
-Deploys foundational contracts to a chain (useful for destination chains):
+Deploys foundational contracts for a destination chain
 - Proxy Admin
 - Ops Multisig
 - Pauser Multisig

 ### 4. v1.6.0-destination-governance-mainnet
-Deploys governance infrastructure to a chain (useful for destination chains):
+Deploys governance infrastructure for a destination chain
 - Timelock Controller (with 1 day delay)
 - Protocol Council Multisig
 - Community Multisig